Trajectory-Dependent Electronic Energy Losses in Ion Range Simulations: Simulation Methodology

+{We have implemented the UTTM model in MDRANGE, to incorporate trajectory-dependent electronic energy losses in ion range simulations.
+The UTTM model was originally developed for use in full MD and accounts for correlated motion of lattice atoms, hence the calculations of the friction components include the positions and velocities of neighboring atoms in a large region around the projectile and their effects on each other.}

-To enhance the computational efficiency of UTTM model calculations, we drew inspiration from the RIA.
-Specifically, we apply the calculated UTTM model tensorial friction force $\bm{\sigma}$ only to the projectile ion's dynamics, neglecting friction effects on the lattice nuclei.
+{Analogous to the RIA, in our implementation of the UTTM model in MDRANGE we apply the UTTM tensorial forces only to the projectile ion's dynamics, neglecting electronic effects on the lattice nuclei.
 This simplifies the treatment of the arising forces while preserving the accuracy in modeling ion trajectories.
+In Fig. \ref{fig:lammpsvsmdrange}, we demonstrate that this approximation does not affect the calculated energy losses through comparison with the USER-EPH package in LAMMPS \cite{tamm_2018_eph2,tamm_2019_eph3}, which offers full MD treatment of the projectile ion and lattice atoms.
+We compare portions of single 10 keV Si ion trajectories directed along the \(\langle 100 \rangle\) channel in Si, both in a center channel trajectory and for a trajectory shifted off-center along the direction of the channel.
+For these short trajectories, the maximum pointwise difference of MDRANGE relative to LAMMPS is less than 0.03\%.}

-The UTTM model was developed for use in full MD and accounts for correlated motion of lattice atoms; hence the calculations of the friction components include the positions and velocities of neighboring atoms in a large region around the projectile and their effects on each other.
-However, in MDRANGE, the target atoms are generated on-the-fly in perfect lattice positions with only thermal displacements perturbing the lattice.
-Since these atoms do not interact with each other due to the RIA approximation, and they move insignificantly during the time that the projectile passes the region, they can be treated in a mean-field approximation.
+Because target lattice atoms do not interact with each other due to the RIA, they move insignificantly during the time that the projectile passes the region, and they can be treated in a mean-field approximation.
 To further optimize the UTTM model calculations in MDRANGE, and retain the small size of the lattice generated on-the-fly, we therefore defined an \textquotedblleft inner radius\textquotedblright{} $R_{in}$ that includes a subset of the projectile ion's closest neighbors.
 We illustrate this approximation in Fig. \ref{fig:fig_innerrad}a.
 For neighbors within $R_{in}$, we account for their interactions with all their corresponding neighbors in the friction terms explicitly, including the projectile ion.
 For lattice nuclei outside $R_{in}$, but within the electron density cutoff $R_{out}$ for the UTTM model parametrization, we consider only the direct effect of the projectile ion, combined with a precalculated average contribution from other lattice atoms.

 The relevant averages for the calculation of the friction force, described in Eq. \ref{frictioncalceq}, are evaluated in a thermalized lattice undisturbed by the projectile.
 Atoms in the center of the simulation cell are chosen in order to include all necessary neighbor contributions.
 The average influence of $\mathbf{W}_{IJ}$ on the local velocity field and the average electron density are calculated: